sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/benchmarks/README.md

 ## Output

 `results/RESULTS.md` (the committable report — machine info + capacity table) and `results/results.json` (machine + raw results).
-A full sweep at the defaults is roughly 10–15 minutes.
+A full sweep at the defaults (five codecs encode + decode across all presets) is roughly 25–40 minutes; narrow `-Presets` to shorten it.

 ## Caveats